openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 .. meta:
     frontend_status: Partly

-The body of an interface may declare members of the interface, that is, properties (see :ref:`Interface Declarations`) and methods (see :ref:`Method Declarations`).
+The body of an interface may declare members of the interface, i.e., properties (see :ref:`Interface Declarations`) and methods (see :ref:`Method Declarations`).